Best reels for silverfish fishing

 Okuma have designed the reel with a cyclonic flow rotor, this basically helps reduce friction when the line is peeling off the reel during a cast, which will increase distance.
 The benefit being that you can use a lighter float to get to the spot you intend to fish, this improves your presentation to help you get more bites.

-The reel also benefits from a spare aluminium spool and has a lovely EVA handle knob that is easy to grip and comfortable to use and is available in sizes from 1000-4000.
+The reel also benefits from a spare aluminium spool and has a lovely handle knob that is easy to grip and comfortable to use and is available in sizes from 1000-3000 with shallow spool and high speed variants

 Pros